ballerina-platform/module-ballerina-grpc/docs/spec/spec.md

 1. Using direct returning
 2. Using a caller

 Directly returning the response is the most convenient implementation.
 However, for asynchronous RPC calls, directly returning is not suitable, and for such use cases, using a caller is the ideal approach.
-In addition, each RPC call (unary, server streaming, client streaming, and bidirectional streaming) can be implemented in both ways.
+In addition, each RPC call (simple, server streaming, client streaming, and bidirectional streaming) can be implemented in both ways.

 **RPC Using Direct Return**

-Ballerina CLI generates the relevant service skeleton, and the implementation of the unary RPC call using direct return is as follows.
+Ballerina CLI generates the relevant service skeleton, and the implementation of the simple RPC call using direct return is as follows.

 ```ballerina
 service "RouteGuide" on new grpc:Listener(8980) {